joyfulharbor/genshin-impact-cheat/README.md

 4. Wait for the loading.

-5. Open the menu by pressing [F12].
+5. Open the menu by pressing TAB

 6. Done!